 “El Mensaje Curativo del Alma” by Ruediger Dahlke

 Unfortunately, this book has not been translated into English.
 His book “The Healing Power of Illness” can help us understand the relationship between the mind, the soul, and disease.
-I interviewed and then studied with Dr. Dahlke for a year (you can read about my interview here).
+I interviewed and then studied with Dr. Dahlke for a year.

 Ruediger Dahlke’s approach is to look at symptoms and illness not as our enemies, karma or punishments, but as our teachers.
 The purpose of our symptoms is to give us information about underlying issues in our lives that are out of balance, such as emotions we have been suppressing and challenges we have not been facing.
 If we do not notice and address these issues while they are still on the energetic level of emotions, mind, and spirit, they eventually present in the body, so we have to notice.
 His work gives us the tools to understand the underlying energetic components of symptoms and the types of actions we can take to restore balance.
 When we do this, the symptoms are no longer needed, and we can heal.